1 Introduction

 This proposition has several advantages.
 First, the (financial) manager’s task is simplified into just one goal: choose those projects or investments that will maximise shareholder wealth.
 Second, optimisation across only two criteria, return and risk, allows for elegant mathematical models of how the (financial) world works.

 However, even casual observation shows that this view of investor decision-making does not reflect the reality of the complex world in which we live.
 For many investors, the decision-making process is far more nuanced, and will often include a multitude of factors.
-Many investors care about what use their money is put to by the corporations in which they invest, in the same way as they would care about the activities they participate in, or the purchases that they make.
+Many investors care about how the corporations in which they invest use money, in the same way as they would care about the activities they participate in, or the purchases that they make.

 Only caring about return and risk has implications for how investment portfolios are designed and how companies are run.
 In this book, we will investigate how sustainability – largely in terms of environmental, social and governance (ESG) issues – can interact with making financial decisions.